Module 1: Introduction

 Where will you advertise?

-Test the efficacy of your advertisement and its placement.
-Sometimes you might have the right ad, but it’s on the wrong social network.
+Test the efficiency of your advertisement and its placement.
+Sometimes you might have the right ad, but it’s posted on the wrong social network.

 b.
 Target Market: